deepstereo/mapd-project1-rest-api/README.md

 An example cross-platform application to manage products, customers and orders for a B2B sales company.

-A REST API was built with Restify and Mongo DB for storage (managed by Mongoose).
-App deployed on Heroku and the database hosted on MongoDB Atlas cloud.
+This is a NodeJS back end for the application - a REST API built with Restify and Mongo DB for storage (managed by Mongoose).
+App was deployed on Heroku and the database was hosted on MongoDB Atlas cloud.